jtyers/ww/README.md

 If WW_DEFAULT_ARGS is set, this can contain default arguments, processed before command line arguments on every invocation.
 ```

+`ww` works with `zsh`, tested on v5.7.1.
+I haven't tested in other shells, but would welcome feedback and PRs to enable `ww` for those too.

 ## Contributing